AUMSA/2020-MSA-content/README.md

 2) DevOps and Project Workflow
 3) Presentation and Soft Skills

-> To ensure all the bootcamps to be run smoothly, please always mute your microphone as we will have a Q&A session at the end of each bootcamps.
+> To ensure all the bootcamps to be run smoothly, please always mute your microphone as we will have a Q&A session at the end of each bootcamp.

 ## MSA Project